 Companies are reviewed annually for inclusion or removal from the Market and Peer Groups based on their relevance across a set of criteria, with industry relevance and the extent to which we compete for executive talent being the primary drivers for removal or inclusion in these groups.
-As a result, the Committee approved the removal of Fresh Del Monte Produce and the addition of International Flavors and Fragrances, Inc. to the group for fiscal 2022.
-The addition of International Flavors and Fragrances reflects their relevance as our largest US-based flavor competitor with a strong international presence.
-The removal of Fresh Del Monte Produce reflects concerns about the number of dissimilarities with McCormick including their business model and ownership structure.

-The groups approved for fiscal 2022 compensation decisions were as follows:
+Upon completion of this review, no changes were recommended to the Market and Peer groups for fiscal 2023.
+The groups approved for fiscal 2023 compensation decisions were as follows:

 Market Group Only Market and Peer Groups Peer Group Only

 Brown-Forman Corporation Campbell Soup Company Kraft Heinz Company

 Constellation Brands Inc. Church & Dwight Co., Inc. Mondelez International

 Molson Coors Brewing Company The Clorox Company Tyson Foods, Inc.

 ConAgra Brands, Inc.

 Flowers Foods, Inc.

 General Mills, Inc.

 The Hain Celestial Group Inc.

-While these Market Group companies The Hershey Company While these Deer Crown companies are
+While these Market Group companies The Hershey Company While these Deer Croup companies are

 are relevant from a talent standpoint, the Committee believes they are subject to Hormel Foods Corporation While these Peer Group companies are competitors for talent, the Committee believes

 sufficiently different macro-economic and International Flavors & Fragrances Inc. they are too large to make appropriate

 industry factors that make them inappropriate performance comparisons for our executive The J. M. Smucker Company compensation comparisons for our executive officers

-officers Kellogg Company Ollicord
+officers Kellogg Company(1) Oniocis

-Keurig Dr. Pepper (new)
+Keurig Dr. Pepper

 Lamb Weston Holdings, Inc.

 Monster Beverage Corporation

 Post Holdings, Inc.

 TreeHouse Foods